-New Melanoma Staging System – By means of an unprecedented cooperative effort among cancer centers around the world, the classification system recommended by the American Joint Commission on Cancer (AJCC) will be updated as of January 1, 2018.
-New findings about melanoma will be incorporated to provide the most accurate diagnosis and prognosis (a forecast of how the disease is likely to progress).
+New Melanoma Staging System – By means of an unprecedented cooperative effort among cancer centers around the world, the classification system recommended by the American Joint Commission on Cancer (AJCC) was updated on January 1, 2018.
+New findings about melanoma were incorporated to provide the most accurate diagnosis and prognosis (a forecast of how the disease is likely to progress).

 |Two examples of thin melanomas|

 To be exact, Breslow thickness measures in millimeters (1 mm equals 0.04 inch) the distance between the upper layer of the epidermis and the deepest point of tumor penetration.
 The thinner the melanoma, the better the chance of a cure.
 Therefore, Breslow thickness is considered one of the most significant factors in predicting disease progression.